cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 indices from the previous execution will have their children included in the next.
 This would help reduce communication overhead.

-## The IDPF scheme of {{BBCGGI21}} {#idpf-poplar}
+## The IDPF scheme of {{BBCGGI21}} {#idpf-bbcggi21}

-In this section we specify a concrete IDPF, called IdpfPoplar, suitable for instantiating Poplar1.
+In this section we specify a concrete IDPF suitable for instantiating Poplar1.
 The scheme gets its name from the name of the protocol of
 {{BBCGGI21}}.

-> TODO We should consider giving `IdpfPoplar` a more distinctive name.

 The constant and type definitions required by the `Idpf` interface are given in
-{{idpf-poplar-param}}.
+{{idpf-bbcggi21-param}}.

-IdpfPoplar requires a XOF for deriving the output shares, as well as a variety of other artifacts used internally.
+Our IDPF requires an XOF for deriving the output shares, as well as a variety of other artifacts used internally.
 For performance reasons, we instantiate this object using XofFixedKeyAes128 ({{xof-fixed-key-aes128}}).
-See
-{{xof-vs-ro}} for justification of this choice.
+See {{xof-vs-ro}} for justification of this choice.

 | Parameter  | Value                   |
 |:-----------|:------------------------|